nuwave/lighthouse/docs/master/eloquent/nested-mutations.md

 ## Has Many

 The counterpart to a `BelongsTo` relationship is `HasMany`.
-We will start of by defining a mutation to create an `User`.
+We will start off by defining a mutation to create an `User`.

 ```graphql
 type Mutation {